 Commercial real estate leasing is not a topic many people know too much about or understand until tasked with opening or moving office.
 It is also something that is bogged down in fine print and real estate jargon.

 If you’re not paying attention, you may sign up for something you didn’t know that you agreed to in the first place.
 This is especially true when it comes to making good at the end of your lease.

-Both commercial and residential leasing is similar in that at the end of your lease term you are expected to ‘make good’.
-In simple terms, ‘make good’ means that as a tenant you need to give back the office to your landlord in the same condition as at the start of your lease.
+Both commercial and residential leasing is similar in that, at the end of your lease term, you are expected to ‘make good’.
+In simple terms, ‘making good’ means that, as a tenant, you need to return the office to your landlord in the same condition that it was in at the start of your commercial lease.

-To help minimise the potential headaches that can come with moving out of your office space, here are 3 tips to keep in mind for the ‘make good’ process.
+To help minimise the potential headaches that can come with moving out of your commercial office space, here are five tips to keep in mind to tackle the make good process.